The Eucalyptus Problem

 Environment, Culture and Prosperity

 A chemical component with an intricate competition-oriented toxic defence system in the leaves and roots of Eucalyptus trees prevents the growth of other trees and herbs.
 This chemical component leads to a mono-culture with Eucalyptus as the only tree species and eventually no ground cover.
-This chemical component causes severe erosion, which is easily observed in the water running through Addis connected with the rainy seasons.
+This chemical component causes severe erosion, easily observed in the water running through Addis connected with the rainy seasons.
+The invasive Eucalyptus tree's toxin is poisoning the native remaining reinforcing plant cover, thereby causing significant loss of valuable water when torrential short-lived flash floods suddenly speed up along the slopes in soil-milling violence.

 Due to these shortcomings in the water-preserving capacity of the Eucalyptus plantation, it cannot counterbalance the uneven distribution of rain.
 The result is often torrential flooding in the down-slope areas, in this case, the northern district of Addis Ababa.
 In August 1994, it created a fatal danger because of overwhelming and sudden flooding.

 Thus, the foreign Eucalyptus tree in Ethiopia negatively affects Nature's and citizens' water resources.
 Instead of protecting the landscape, this alien tree rejects the precious deluges in dangerous torrential flooding.
-Areas that were periodically wet and with a flora adjusted to such conditions get drained by planted Eucalyptus.
-Because of the poor flora in the planted Eucalyptus forest, the biodiversity of a Eucalyptus plantation is extremely low.
-These shortcomings from the Eucalyptus forest are not due to the Australian tree itself but its foreign introduction and incompatibility with native Ethiopian plants and their required symbiosis with endemic microorganisms needed by specialized wildlife, insect and birds.
+Areas that were periodically wet and had flora adjusted to such conditions were drained by planted Eucalyptus.
+Because of the poor flora in the planted Eucalyptus forest, the biodiversity of an Eucalyptus plantation is extremely low.
+These shortcomings from the Eucalyptus forest are not due to the Australian tree itself but its foreign introduction and incompatibility with native Ethiopian plants and their required symbiosis with endemic microorganisms needed by specialized wildlife, insects and birds.
 Therefore, removing Ethiopia's native trees depleted this unique synergy of plants and microorganisms from vast areas, thus severely wounding the country's highland landscape's natural habitat and damaging its vital process of creating nutrition and water resources.

 The barren, eroded ground surrounding the Eucalyptus tree appears to be a very different landscape compared to the vital multitude within the endemic lushness of the native Juniperus procera forest.
-The Eucalyptus trees' roots are evident in the heavily eroded highland terrain where these trees appear with the typical barren clay characteristic of the surrounding fragile soil.
-In the landscape, the Eucalyptus tree's roots often appear separated from the terrain and the rest of the ground.
-Therefore, the surrounding eroded base of the Australian eucalyptus tree appears with its bare and exposed roots as sporadic upward-stemming tubers but with a limited number of periodic and minor radiating root stems.
+However, the historical malefactor against the original Nature severely weakened the original soils in their essential function to lead and assist the rainwater to the natural underground aquifers; as obvious evidence of this environmental phenomenon in Ethiopia's dramatic landscape, the implanted Eucalyptus trees with their surrounding ground of typical barren clay characteristic where the protruding Eucalyptus roots are evident in the eroded sloping terrain.
+Hence, in the landscape, the Eucalyptus tree's roots often appear separated from the terrain and the rest of the ground; thus, this reveals its incompatibility with the evolutionary background of the Ethiopian ecology.
+Therefore, the surrounding eroded base of the Australian eucalyptus tree appears with its bare and exposed roots as sporadic upward-stemming tubers but with a limited number of periodic and minor radiating of the trees' root stems.

 This image forms the basis for understanding